 The Supreme Council, moreover, has stressed its commitment to “handing over power to an elected, civil administration” and said they do not “seek to prolong the transitional period in any way.”

-Hisham Qasim, a publisher and human rights activist, said Egypt can’t afford anything – including another revolt – that could further hamper its already struggling economy.
-The nation’s once-thriving tourism industry continues to struggle, while unemployment remains high.
+Hisham Qasim, a publisher and human rights activist, said that Egypt can ill afford anything – including another revolt – that could further hamper its already struggling economy.
+The nation’s once thriving tourism industry continues to struggle, while unemployment remains high.

 “The poverty belt is now the ticking time bomb in Egypt,” Qasim said.
-“It threatens that what we went through (earlier this year) could be repeated. … I don’t think we’ll survive a second uprising in the span of 10 years.”
+“It threatens that what we went through (earlier this year) could be repeated.
+And … I don’t think we’ll survive a second uprising in the span of ten years.”

 CNN’s Saad Abedine and Josh Levs and journalist Ian Lee contributed to this report.